Holidays & Occasions

 Use a spatula or tongs to turn meat on the barbecue.
 Never poke the meat with a fork!
 It causes juices and flavour to escape when can result in dried-out meat.

-- When removing pork chops from barbecue, always place on clean plate.
-Do not use the plate used for uncooked pork chops.
-This ensures that bacteria from uncooked meat will not contaminate the cooked pork chops.
+When removing pork chops from the barbecue, always place them on a clean plate.
+This ensures that bacteria from the uncooked chops will not contaminate the cooked meat.